racktivity/ext-pylabs-core/pyapps/sampleapp/portal/spaces/doc/osisoperations.md

 ###Retrieving the Root Object Data
-To delete a Root Object from an OSIS view, you need its guid and version.
-These data are all stored in the `params` dict and can be retrieved as follows:
+To delete a Root Object from an OSIS view, you only need its guid.
+The guid is stored in the `params` dictionary and can be retrieved as follows:

     rootobjectguid = params['rootobjectguid']
-    rootobjectversionguid = params['rootobjectversionguid']

 To delete the object, you must use the `viewDelete` method on the the OSIS connection object.
 This method expects the following arguments in the given order: